 Once the poster child for drunk college kids on spring break, Daytona Beach has done a 180-degree turn and now focuses on attracting families.
 Planning an affordable getaway to this family-friendly beach destination is a snap because of the many inexpensive places to stay, play and eat with kids.
 Must-see attractions include the Daytona International Speedway and the famous beach boardwalk.

-The most popular family attraction in the world, Disney World boasts four major theme parks, two waterparks, over two dozen hotels, the Disney Springs shopping-and-dining district, golf courses, lakes, and more.
-If you go during spring break, be sure to bone up on crowd strategies so that you can spend more time having fun and less time in lines.
-Be sure to use the My Disney Experience app to reserve FastPass+ times for favorite attractions and lock down dining times for special meals.Continue to 5 of 9 below.
+In Orlando, the most popular family attraction in the world, Disney World boasts four major theme parks, two waterparks, over two dozen hotels, the Disney Springs shopping-and-dining district, golf courses, lakes, and more.
+If you go during spring break, be sure to read up on crowd-avoiding strategies so that you can spend more time having fun and less time waiting in line.
+If you use the My Disney Experience app to reserve FastPass+ times for favorite attractions and lock down dining times for special meals.

 Anna Maria Island

 If you like your beaches laid-back and natural, the Gulf of Mexico barrier island of Anna Maria Island may be just the ticket, with its seven-mile strip of beautiful white-sand beaches and low-key ambiance.
 Must-do experiences include fishing off the pier, shell hunting, kayaking, and paddleboarding.